nhsuk/nhsuk-frontend/.husky/gitleaks/config/README-gitleaks.md

 If none are detected your commit will go ahead as usual.

 If Gitleaks does find any possible secrets, your commit will fail and Gitleaks will show you where it suspects secrets.

+# How to skip Gitleaks

+If you want to skip Gitleaks add "--no-verify" to the end of your command.

+(git commit -m "message" --no-verify)